Making a Complaint

 DCF: Department of Children and Families (formerly DSS) - State of Massachusetts

 This link will take you to the section of the DCR site that has information on How to Help, Definitions, Warning Signs & NEGLECT Screenings, Investigations & Services, Understanding the Problem

 Process for Making a Complaint of Sexual Abuse

 The survivor contacts one of the OPSO social workers for an intake interview.
 The survivor may meet with the OPSO social worker at the Braintree office or, if this is not convenient, at some other mutually agreed upon location.
 The survivor is asked to provide his/her name, date of birth, current address, phone number, name of perpetrator, years of abuse and a brief description of the nature of the abuse.
-The survivor has a choice about whether or not they wish to participate in the Church (canonical) investigation of the person against whom they have brought a complaint.
-If they opt to participate, the survivor will sign a release, so that the intake information can be forwarded to the Delegate for Investigation for the Archdiocese who will then follow-up with the survivor independently.
+The information is forwarded to the Delegate for Investigation for the Archdiocese who will then follow-up with the survivor independently when further investigation is needed.
 Further detailed information regarding canonical investigations can be found on this website in Policies and Procedures for the Protection of Children.

 Please visit the home page for Pastoral Support and Outreach and use the left navigation to learn more about how to access the Office, what services we provide, and information on survivor meetings with the Archbishop.